bengeil/TreeSpeciesClassifier/README.md

 4. Classifiers using PyTorch.
 Now implement the linear classifier and NN using PyTorch.
 You will need to implement the following steps:
 a.
 Create a TensorDataset and DataLoader for the train and test splits.
 Use a batch size of 32.
-The train loader should use random shu4ling but the test loader should not.
+The train loader should use random shuffling but the test loader should not.
 b.
 Create a function to calculate model accuracy, given the model and data loader.
 The function should iterate through the batches in the loader, add up